 Plato once demonstrated his knowledge with his so-called allegory of the cave.
 It is found in the seventh book of dialogue in “The Republic”.
 It is quite vivid and serves as an important example.

 He states that we should consider the possibility of releasing one of those in chains to stand up and turn to face the light from the exit of the cave.
 The sunlight would cause great pain to this person as he or she would be used only to darkness.
 Thus, no clear vision would be possible.
 If he or she got used to the light and saw what was really happening behind the cover in the cave, a revelation of the delusion would occur.
-An enlightenment.
+Enlightenment.

-Now, let us approach this topic from another point of view – a 21th century one at that.
+Now, let us approach this topic from another point of view – a 21st century one at that.

-Yes, of course, it does.
-“What has been will be again, what has been done will be done again; there is nothing new under the sun.” – Solomon
+“What has been will be again, what has been done will be done again; there is nothing new under the sun.”

 The question you should be asking is whether you are the one in chains or the one who “sees” matters for what they truly are.
 Or even still, if you are chained to the wall in front of you to revel in the glorious shadows for an entire lifetime – would you know it?
 There is another question – would you want to change it?
 Would you have the courage to make that audacious step to come out of your comfort zone?

 It isn’t as simple as taking the red pill, as Neo did in the movie Matrix, unfortunately.
 It is a challenging process of change and self-improvement for every individual.
-Through hours spent on finding, learning, validating and putting the newfound knowledge into practical use.
+Through hours spent on finding, learning, validating, and putting the newfound knowledge into practical use.
 All knowledge is useless if it is not being used for a persistent and purposeful practice.

 The first step is self-assessment.
 Seeing and accepting all the faults and issues of one’s character.
 Detachment and the perseverance to abstain from the creed for the material things is the second step.
-Third is a humble and a gentle perspective towards all the life’s creatures and occurrences.
+The third is a humble and gentle perspective towards all the life’s creatures and occurrences.
 Nobility appears as a consequence.
 The fourth step is to love each and every moment of existence and all that makes that moment unique.
 The fifth step – I’ll leave it for you to find it out for yourself…

 Step out of the “cave” into the light and do not stop trying to tell the others what you’ve experienced on the outside.
 Be the change and you will change the world around you!

-To get more food for thought, watch this curious video which compares Plato’s Allegory of the Cave with the concept of “Matrix”:
+To get more food for thought, watch this curious video about Plato’s Allegory of the Cave: